WadhaAlgarni/WadhaAlgarni/README.md

-# Hi there, I'm Wadha Al-Qarni! 👋
+# Hi there, I'm Wadha Al-Garni! 👋

 🎓 Software Engineering Graduate from the University of Jeddah
 💻 Passionate about **Software Engineering, Software Testing, and Continuous Growth**